georgegognadze/awesome-resources/README.md

 + <a href="https://www.edx.org/course/introduction-computer-science-harvardx-cs50x/" target="_blank"> Introduction to Computer Science </a> An introduction to the intellectual enterprises of computer science and the art of programming.
 You will learn concepts like abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.  :free:
 + <a href="https://vimeo.com/channels/natureofcode/" target="_blank"> The Nature of Code </a> How can we capture the unpredictable evolutionary and emergent properties of nature in software?
 How can understanding the mathematical principles behind our physical world help us to create digital worlds?  :free:
 + <a href="http://www.teachingtree.co/" target="_blank"> Teaching Tree </a> TeachingTree is an open platform that lets anybody organize educational content.  :free:
 + <a href="https://www.youtube.com/watch?v=O5nskjZ_GoI" target="_blank"> Crash Couse Computer Science </a> A 40 episode video course on Computer Science.
 From relay switches, tubes and transistors to artificial intelligence.
-A comprehensive, well thought out and fast paced course.
-On YouTube. :free:
+A comprehensive, well thought out and fast paced course. :free:
 + <a href="https://www.udacity.com/course/cs101" target="_blank"> Intro to Computer Science </a> You’ll learn and practice key computer science concepts by building your own versions of popular web applications.
 You’ll learn Python, a powerful, easy-to-learn, and widely used programming language, and you’ll explore computer science basics, as you build your own search engine and social network. :moneybag: